List of Judge Dredd characters: Chief Judge Cal

 Judge Cal was an insane chief judge of Mega-City One who sentenced the entire population to death in 2101.
 He was the main villain of the 20-episode story The Day the Law Died in 1978–1979.
 His name and character were inspired by the mad Roman emperor Caligula.

 Cal was deputy chief judge and head of the Special Judicial Squad (internal affairs) until he assassinated Chief Judge Goodman in 2100 or 2101.
 He automatically became chief judge.
 His first official acts were to appoint his pet goldfish deputy chief judge, and to sentence Judge Dredd to death for accusing him of murdering Goodman.
 Most of the other judges had been brainwashed to obey Cal, even while they knew he was mad, using advanced technology, but Dredd, Giant and a few others had escaped this fate.
 Giant rescued Dredd from execution, and Dredd recruited other judges to their cause, including Judge Griffin, principal of the Academy of Law.
-Dredd led a citizens' revolution against Cal, but it was defeated by alien mercenaries hired by Cal, called the Kleggs, man-eating lizard-like humanoids who accepted payment in human flesh.
+Dredd led a citizens' revolution against Cal, but it was defeated by alien mercenaries hired by Cal, called the Kleggs, man-eating crocodile-like humanoids who accepted payment in flesh.

 As punishment for the revolt, Cal sentenced the entire population to death, in alphabetical order, starting with Aaron A. Aardvark.
 Dredd arranged for Judge Fish to be secretly assassinated, reasoning that the superstitious Cal would think it was a sign of divine disapproval; Cal called off the executions.
 The Klegg leader, Grampus, was appointed deputy chief judge.

 It wasn't long before Cal again decided to kill the whole city, however, and this time all at once by using a weapon of mass destruction.
 Dredd's band of resistance fighters was much depleted by this time, and only by sabotaging and reversing Cal's brainwashing technique were they able to defeat Cal in time.
 Dredd was nominated to replace Cal as chief judge, but he declined, nominating Griffin instead.